dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 Register this custom converter by [using an attribute](system-text-json-converters-how-to.md#registration-sample---jsonconverter-on-a-type) on the class or by [adding the converter](system-text-json-converters-how-to.md#registration-sample---converters-collection) to the <xref:System.Text.Json.JsonSerializerOptions.Converters> collection.

-If you use a custom converter that follows this example:
+If you use a custom converter that follows the preceding sample:

 * The `OnDeserializing` code doesn't have access to the new POCO instance.
 To manipulate the new POCO instance at the start of deserialization, put that code in the POCO constructor.
 * Don't pass in the options object when recursively calling `Serialize` or `Deserialize`.
 The options object contains the `Converters` collection.
 If you pass it in to `Serialize` or `Deserialize`, the converter will be used, making an infinite loop that results in a stack overflow exception.